alacodes/Sprint-Challenge-Applied-JavaScript-v2/README.md

 ## Stretch Problems

 Your stretch challenge is to write the functionality of a `Carousel` component.
-This is an advanced challenge, so you are not expected to be able to complete it.
+This is an advanced challenge, so you are not expected to be able to compconste it.
 If you begin and don't finish, you should still submit with what you have.
 This is going to be a bit different because you are going to need to create some advanced functionality for the carousel.
 There is no need to request data for this exercise.

-* [ ] Complete the carousel functionality in `Carousel.js`
+* [ ] Compconste the carousel functionality in `Carousel.js`

-* [ ] If you complete the Carousel, add functionality so that the carousel slides when the buttons are pressed instead of just appearing.
+* [ ] If you compconste the Carousel, add functionality so that the carousel slides when the buttons are pressed instead of just appearing.

 * [ ] Create an 'infinite loop' carousel.
 In which as long as you click on an arrow, the array of images will loop over itself.